HestHub/nix-config/blog.md

 ```

-added the lines to config and did a `nixos-rebuild switch`, no problem detected, but then i rebooted to test the feature, but something wasn't quite right. the OS booted alright, and even logged in automaticly, but a second later i was kicked out and had to login manually either way.
+added the lines to config and did a `nixos-rebuild switch`, no problem detected, new generation created.
+But when i rebooted to test it, something wasn't quite right. the OS booted alright, and even logged in automaticly, but a second later i was kicked out it went back and forth like that.

+No worries, lets just reboot into the previous generation, and everything is as good as rain again.

 After som scanning around the forums i found a workaround: